-With 20 employees at the beginning of 2020, the parent company Ratos AB is a relatively small company which lacks complex functions that are difficult to analyse.
+The parent company Ratos AB, with 20 employees at the beginning of 2021, lacks complex functions that are difficult to analyse.
 The need to introduce an internal audit function for the parent company Ratos AB must therefore be regarded as negligible.
-Against this background, the Audit Committee has decided, as in previous years, not to establish an internal audit function at Group level or for the parent company Ratos AB.
+Against this background, the audit committee has decided, as in previous years, not to establish an internal audit function at Group level or for the parent company Ratos AB.